What’s the difference between a University PGDipEd/PGCE and School Direct?

 You need to apply online through the UCAS website.
 Applications start in the autumn for a start the following September and there is one intake per year.
 You can apply throughout the year although courses can get full very quickly.
 We therefore recommend you apply as early as possible.

-Before completing your application form you are advised to have a look at the guidance available on the UCAS website as it will help you to fill in your application correctly and, for example, write a good personal statement.
+Before completing your application form you are advised to have a look at the video guidance available on the UCAS website as it will help you to fill in your application correctly and, for example, write a good personal statement.

 What is the time commitment needed?